MoiraeSoftware/moiraesoftware.github.com/source/_posts/2012-04-12-back-to-the-primitive.markdown

     member x.Reset() : unit -> unit
 {% endcodeblock %}

 That's what we want to see!
-I don't want to get into the details of the description of how the C# version works as stephen does a very good job of that already.
+I don't want to get into the details of the description of how the C# version works as Stephen does a very good job of that already.
 What I will explain though is how we essentially do the same thing while staying with the realm of functional programming.
-As as we are getting into the lower lever details no doubt we will have to start relying on some low level locking primitives like Monitors, Semaphores, and Interlocked operations, even the F# core libraries have a cornucopia of those.
+As we are getting into the lower lever details no doubt we will have to start relying on some low level locking primitives like Monitors, Semaphores, and Interlocked operations, even the F# core libraries have a cornucopia of those.

 Lets look at the first member `WaitAsync()`.
 The first step is to create a something to store the result of the operation, all we will just be storing and returning